semiologic/inline-widgets/readme.txt

 == Change Log ==

+= 2.3.2 =

+- TinyMCE 3 and 4 used different editor initialization settings.
+Change to support both now when adding the inline widgets dropdown.

 = 2.3.1 =

 - Use more full proof WP version check to alter plugin behavior instead of relying on $wp_version constant.